laurent-guerguy/Project-3-Our-Future-Data-Jobs-and-Salaries/README.md

 ## Results

 Before we can answer the question of which is the best country to work after the bootcamp, we first need to choose the job we’ll compare.
-We have taken the Data Analyst, Data Scientist and Financial Analyst, and we have also segmented it by the experience so we get closer to the reality: Junior, Experienced and Senior.
+We have taken the roles of Data Analyst, Data Scientist and Financial Analyst, and we have also segmented it by the experience so we get closer to the reality: Junior, Experienced and Senior.

+### Hypothesis
+Below we show the hypothesis we had before we start our analysis.
+We'll check if they are proved to be true or not at the end of the study.

+NOTE: As all the salaries are not comparable in different countries, the measure we are taking is the "absolute wealth" in euros, simply calculated subtracting the average living cost of each country to the salary of each job.

+Before we start analysing the data we have the following hypothesis:
+- USA will have the highest absolute wealth
+- Spain will have the lowest absolute wealth
+- France and Uk will be average
+- Germany will have Europe’s best absolute wealth

 ### Job salaries per experience
 We have designed the following plot aiming to compare the jobs by experience so the data is more similar, it wouldn’t make sense to compare the salary of a Senior job with a Junior job.